Binpress/learn-objective-c-in-24-Days/README.md

 #Learn Objective-C in 24 Days

-This repo contains code examples references in the “Learn Objective-C in 24 Days” series of articles, which lives on Binpress.com.
+This repo contains code examples references in the [*Learn Objective-C in 24 Days*](http://www.binpress.com/tutorial/learn-objectivec-in-24-days/38) series of articles, which lives on Binpress.com.
 Each folder contains the code of a particular article, though not each post has downloadable code examples.
 See the index below for a guide on which folder belongs to which chapter.

 ##Folders